ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 ## MB WAY

-* In Modules/Ifthenpay/Configure, click the "Manage" button for MB WAY;
+* Click the "Manage" button for MB WAY;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/manage_mbway.png)
 </br>

 * Configure MB WAY payment method:
 1. Activate Callback, by selecting this option the order state will update when a payment is received;
 2. Activate Cancel MB WAY Order, by selecting this option, you will cancel any MB WAY orders that are still unpaid 30 min after confirmation;
-3. MB WAY Countdown, set to "Activate" by default, this option determines whether the MB WAY 5 minute countdown is displayed or not after confirming order;
+3. MB WAY Countdown, set to "Activate" by default, this option determines whether the MB WAY 5 minutes countdown is displayed or not after confirming order;
 4. Select a MB WAY key.
 Can only select from the MB WAY keys associated with your Backoffice key;
 5. (optional) Input minimum order value to only display this payment method for orders above it;
 6. (optional) Input maximum order value to only display this payment method for orders below it;